 The Evaluation Process: X-rays and Dental Assessment

-Although it’s beneficial to remain informed regarding dental treatment and processes, your dentist will have the final say when it comes to your wisdom tooth removal
+Although it’s beneficial to remain informed regarding dental treatment and processes, your dentist will have the final say when it comes to your wisdom tooth removal.

 You will be invited to a consultation where you can share your concerns, and your dentist will complete a full medical and dental history.

 This will include a physical examination of your teeth and gums, as well as an X-ray so they can see the exact position of your wisdom tooth.
+Research published in Frontiers in Dental Medicine found that by age 25, approximately 80% of patients underwent at least one tooth extraction, with an estimated 50% undergoing third molar extraction, making wisdom tooth evaluation a common and important part of young adult dental care.

 What to Expect During and After Wisdom Teeth Removal